Change is good

 My client pointed to the beach.
 “I grew up surfing these waves.
 Seems like so much has changed in Cabo that it wouldn’t surprise me if the waves are louder now too!”
-We laughed, but his comment hit the nail on the head.
+We laughed, but his comment hit the nail on Change is good the head.

 Cabo HAS changed.
 I’ve heard it so often that I even thought about designing a bumper sticker to replace the “No Bad Days” stickers frequently seen on dusty, sun-bleached pickup trucks with surf racks.
 I remember the time there was one Hummer in town and everyone would gawk when they saw it in the streets.
 Fast forward to 2019 and you wouldn’t be faulted for not even noticing two Hummers double-parked outside of LuLu’s while their drivers run in to pick up hot-off-the-parrilla tortillas de harina.

 Change is good” Luxury cars at the tip of the Baja peninsula are not the only recent changes.
 Luxury branded-residences have recently made a strong entry into the Cabo real estate market and the satisfaction of these residence owners is a clear indication that the trend is here to stay.
 In a resort town like Cabo San Lucas, high-end residences attached to a branded hotel are so aligned in their goals and functions; the only surprise is that this pairing was not developed sooner.